gradnext-tech/Dashboard/README.md

 4. **Session**: Client-side authentication state management
 5. **Protection**: All dashboard routes require authentication

-## 📧 Email Notifications
+## 📧 Invoice & Payment Processing

+### Invoice Generation
+When you mark final payments as paid, the system automatically:

+1. **Generates PDF Invoice**: Creates a styled invoice with all payment details
+2. **Uploads to Google Drive**: Stores the invoice in the configured Drive folder
+3. **Records in Vendor Payments**: Adds entry to the Vendor Payments sheet with:
+   - Vendor name and PAN
+   - Payment date
+   - Total amount, TDS details
+   - Invoice link from Google Drive
+4. **Marks as Paid**: Updates payment status in the system

-### Email Template
+### Email Notifications (Optional)
-The system sends automated emails to mentors with pending payouts:
+The system can send automated emails to mentors with pending payouts:

 **Subject**: "Your pending payout summary"